 Would he kick over the statues and monuments erected in honor of his physical death like he did with the betting tables of those loan sharks, or would he simply extend his compassion out into the world for how strongly the ego has taken a hold on our species, even today with free access to information and laws on freedom of thought?

-Upon this final rebirth, we are liberated from the pain of being “trapped” in the illusions that accompany physical form, and are free to live as our true self, expressed fully, without attachment, in the world.
+Upon this final rebirth, we are liberated from the pain of being “trapped” in the illusions that accompany physical form, and are free to live in our True Nature, expressed fully, without attachment, in the world.